Ogrodowa Street: History

 In November 1940, most of Ogrodowa Street, except for the section west of Wronia Street and a fragment near the courts building and Biała Street, was included in the Warsaw Ghetto established by the German authorities.
 In December 1941, the section between Wronia and Żelazna Street was excluded from the ghetto.
 The remaining portion was fully removed from the ghetto and incorporated into the "Aryan" part of the city in August 1942, during the Grossaktion Warsaw (deportations of Jews to the Treblinka extermination camp).
 From spring to September 1942, the Jewish Ghetto Police was headquartered at No. 17.
 Throughout the ghetto's existence, the courts building retained its primary function, serving as an enclave within the ghetto, accessible to Jews from Leszno Street and to residents of the "Aryan" part of Warsaw via Biała Street, which was excluded from the ghetto.

 On 7 August 1944, during the Warsaw Uprising, German forces advancing toward the Saxon Garden captured the Ogrodowa Street area, forcing insurgents led by Gustaw Billewicz, codenamed Sosna, to retreat from the courts building.
 The Germans massacred some residents and set fire to the street's buildings.
+Jewish activists Regina Fudem and Szlomo Baczyński were able to rescue 40 Jews from the burning ghetto by transporting them via the sewers to the relatrive safety of Ogrodowa Street.

 After the war, the area around Ogrodowa Street was nicknamed the Wild West.
 Most damaged 19th-century tenements and industrial structures were demolished.
 The Mirów estate, designed by Tadeusz Kossak, was built between 1949 and 1960, featuring five-story buildings between Orla Street, Świerczewski Avenue (since 1991 Solidarity Avenue), Żelazna Street, Chłodna Street, and Elektoralna Street.
 The street was widened between Marchlewski Avenue (now John Paul II Avenue) and Żelazna Street.

 A section of the original fieldstone paving has been preserved in front of No. 56.
 On the western section, a strip of cobblestone is framed by paving stones on both sides.

 In September 2021, a mural by Bruno Neuhamer dedicated to Jan Lityński was unveiled on the wall of No. 67.